 Minuses: Literary Managers and Power Attorneys are not free.
 And in Hollywood the saying is “Money Talks and Bullsh*t Walks”.

 What they charge:

-Literary Managers charge a commission, a commission on top of the agents commission, if they get you one, and they are not limited to the 10-15%.
-Thus, a Literary Manager is free to package & produce your script/project, if he desires, and can negotiate up to a 50% fee with you.
+Literary Managers charge a commission, a commission on top of the agents commission, if they get you one, and they are not limited to the 10-15%, and can negotiate up to a 50% fee with you.

-With respect to Literary Managers and that 50% fee, always remember that 50% of something is way better than 10% of nothing.
+With respect to that 50% fee, always remember “50% of something is way better than 10% of nothing”.

 So are you going to get an Agent or a Manager or an Attorney or a combination of the three?

-To help further understand the difference between Literary Agents & Literary Managers I am including 3 posts from the pros like Backstage, SAG & HuffPost to explain…
+To help further understand the differences I am including 3 posts from the pros like Backstage, SAG & HuffPost to explain…

 AGENT vs MANAGER ARTICLES

 (2) THE DIFFERENCE BETWEEN AN AGENT & MANAGER